ovnisoftware/Historical-Volatility-Calculator/README.md

 Historical-Volatility-Calculator
 ================================

-Calculate a stock's historical volatility using Yahoo Finance .CSV file
+Winforms app written in C# to calculate a stock's historical volatility using Yahoo Finance .CSV file

 This program can tell you what the probability of a stock being above or below at a certain price at a chosen date in the future.
 In the image example below, I calculated the probabilty of Amazon's stock being over 320 by 11/14/14